What Are Marketing Funnel Metrics - Beginner’s Guide

 Track the overall impressions your content received compared to interaction to understand the engagement level of your content.

-On social media, you may check how many people interacted with your post maybe with reactions, shares, or comments.
+On social media, you can check how many people interacted with your post maybe with reactions, shares, or comments.
 This will tell you how engaging your caption or the overall post is.

 3. Bounce Rate